YirouG/EEBO-word-search/README.md

 1. **Download the Executable:**

-   - Go to the [Releases](https://github.com/YirouG/EEBO-word-search/releases) section of this repository.
+   - Go to the dist folder of this repository.
    - Download the latest `app.exe` file from the assets.

 2. **Extract the ZIP file (if applicable):**